eclipse-archived/smarthome/tools/static-code-analysis/README.md

 The build will fail if a problem with high priority is found by some of the Maven plugins for PMD, Checkstyle and FindBugs.
 Each of the plugins has its own way to prioritize the detected problems:

-- for PMD - the build will fail when a rule with Priority "2" is found;
+- for PMD - the build will fail when a rule with Priority "1" is found;
 - for Checkstyle - a rule with severity="Error";
-- for Findbugs - any Matcher with Rank bigger than 9.
+- for Findbugs - any Matcher with Rank between 1 and 4.

 # Configuration